ghgemmer/Halloween/README.md

 * The I2C bus is used to interface to an I2C switch which interfaces to 2 IMUs on one channel and 2 on another channel of the switch.
 The I2C switch is needed to resolve I2C address bus conflicts as the IMUs can only have one of two I2C addresses.
-* 1 TTL serial interface to control an MP3 module to generate audio and play audio files from an SD card on the MP3 module.
+* 1 TTL serial interface to control an MP3 module to play audio files from an SD card on the MP3 module.
 The audio output of that MP3 goes to the prop speaker
-* 1 digital input pulled up to 5 volts and used to read a button.
+* 1 digital input pulled up to 5 volts and used to read a button that when pressed grounds that input.

-The prop wiring/schematic is contained in the file \Halloween\Prop Wiring.docx
+The prop wiring/schematic is contained in the file Prop Wiring.docx

 The user has an Adafruit 9814 mic and line amp, with AGC disabled, that is connected thru wires to the prop speaker that allows the user to talk out of the prop speaker.
 There is also a MidFly MP3 module that is conencted to the Arduino and thru wires to the speaker that is used to play mp3 files.
 Currently for simplicity, only one channel of the MP3 is used which goes to one channel of the speaker and the user mic audio goes to the other channel of the speaker.
 The assumption being the MP3 audio is mono.
 Also the prop speaker does not output stereo and combines its two channels.
 Alternatively you can use resistors to allow both channels of the MP3 and Mic to be combined.
-The Adafruit talk microphone amplifier small module board is on the upper left of the big breadboard.
-To eliminate noise getting into the amplified audio it is powered by three 1.5 volt batteries (in the black battery holder box with an on/off switch).
+The Adafruit talk microphone amplifier board is shown on the upper left of the big breadboard in the photo.
+To eliminate noise getting into the amplified audio, the amplifier is powered by three 1.5 volt batteries (in the black battery holder box with an on/off switch).
 ![](PropPics/20211109_182631.jpg)
 The MidFly MP3 module is on the upper right of the big breadboard and contains an SD card.
 Also note the user headphone and microphone jacks are on the large breadboard.
 These go to a headset with microphone.